About Me

 Hi, I'm Kamsin

 Originally from the UK, I first visited Asia as a student in the late 90s.
 Since then, I’ve lived in Japan for over fifteen years before moving to Singapore, where we’ve been since 2022.
 How I see the world has been shaped by both my British upbringing and adult life in Asia.
-Asian culture is deeply attentive to continuity, impermanence, and the quiet persistence of tradition.
-These experiences inform my interest in faith, ritual practice, and the subtle ways spiritual and cultural values are embedded in ordinary spaces.
+Although my own beliefs have changed a lot over the last twenty-five years, I’ve always been interested in faith and ritual practice and how culture and place shape our experience of being human.

-I hold an MA in Applied Linguistics and TESOL and previously taught in China, Japan, Bosnia, and the UK.
-In 2024, I became a volunteer guide at the Asian Civilisations Museum in Singapore, where I engage closely with regional art, religious traditions, and material culture.
+I hold an MA in Applied Linguistics and TESOL and previously taught English as a Foreign Language in China, Japan, Bosnia, and the UK.
+In 2024, I became a volunteer guide at the Asian Civilisations Museum in Singapore, where I both have the opportunity to deepen my knowledge of the diverse material cultures across Asia, but also to share this knowledge with visitors to the museum.
+I have a particular interest in Buddhist art and the indigenous art and culture of Southeast Asia’s diverse ethnic groups.

 I live in Singapore with my family, navigating life between languages and cultures, an ongoing negotiation that continues to shape my understanding of home.